zphixon/piccolo/README.md

 # piccolo

-Piccolo is a small, light, high-pitched scripting language intended for embedding in Rust projects.
+Piccolo is a ~~small, light, high-pitched scripting language intended for embedding in Rust projects.~~ stupid toy language :)

 ## TODO